-- the right to freedom of expression, including freedom of the press and other media, should be enshrined in a bill of rights.
-In addition, this right ought not to be subject to specific internal limitations on the right itself, but should rather be subject to a general limitations clause that allows for rights to be limited, provided this is necessary and justifiable in an open and democratic society. - the right of access to information, whether held by the State or by private bodies, should be enshrined in a bill of rights. - the right to administrative justice, including the right to procedurally fair administrative action and to written reasons for administrative action should be enshrined in a bill of rights. - the independence of the broadcasting or electronic communications regulatory authority and the need for it to act in the public interest ought to be specifically guaranteed in constitutional provisions. - the independence of the public broadcaster, and the fact that it is to act in the public interest, should be specifically guaranteed in constitutional provisions.

-- an independent judiciary that has the final say over the legal interpretation of the provisions of the constitution should be provided for in the constitution. - general public watchdog bodies to protect the public from abuses of power and to preserve constitutional values should be established by the constitution.
+- The right to freedom of expression, including freedom of the press and other media, should be enshrined in a bill of rights.
+In addition, this right ought not to be subject to specific internal limitations on the right itself, but rather ought to be subject to a general limitations clause that allows for rights to be limited, provided this is necessary and justifiable in an open and democratic society. - The right of access to information, whether held by the state or by private bodies, should be enshrined in a bill of rights. - The right to administrative justice, including the right to procedurally fair administrative action and to written reasons for administrative action, should be enshrined in a bill of rights. - The independence of the broadcasting regulatory authority and the need for it to act in the public interest ought to be specifically guaranteed in constitutional provisions. - The independence of the public broadcaster and the fact that it is to act in the public interest ought to be specifically guaranteed in constitutional provisions. - An independent judiciary that has the final say over the legal interpretation of the provisions of the constitution should be provided for in the constitution. - General public watchdog bodies to protect the public from abuses of power and to preserve constitutional values should be established by the constitution.
 Bodies that can perform these roles include human rights commissions, public protectors or a public ombudsman.